diegownc/TAES/wordpress/wp-content/plugins/bdthemes-prime-slider-lite/readme.txt

 = Full Featured Free Widgets For Lifetime =

-1. [General - Base](https://primeslider.pro/demo/general/) - General slider comes with some uniue features.
-We focused on visitors need.
-Make them comfortable with the more organized content.
-2. [Meteor - Skin](https://primeslider.pro/demo/general-skin-meteor/) - Same like general slider, meteor  slider also consist of unique features.
-The layout is different and also the navigation placement is different.
-3. [Crelly - Skin](https://primeslider.pro/demo/general-skin-crelly/) - Simplicity gives crelly slider a aweso0me looks.
-social share buttons, slider number and navigation with heading and sub heading is the key feature.
-4. [Slide - Skin](https://primeslider.pro/demo/general-skin-slide/) -  To focus you key slogan, slide general slider is the exactly awesome slider for your website.
-Mainly its background color shapes makes this slider an awesome extra feature that can add more values  to your content.
+1. [General - Base](https://primeslider.pro/demo/general/) - General is an optimistic slider widget to power future WordPress blogging sites with a fine-tuned layout suitable for any kind of website.
+Packed with smooth transition effects and text animations to bring life to your website
+2. [Meteor - Skin](https://primeslider.pro/demo/general-skin-meteor/) - Meteor is a skin of General Slider that takes a completely different turn to display your post content with a sleek minimalistic layout.
+Slow transitions combined with thumb posts makes the interface suitable for all blogs and websites
+3. [Crelly - Skin](https://primeslider.pro/demo/general-skin-crelly/) - As a part of General Base slider, Crelly combines fluid color swatches with a wide canvas to bring out the inner beauty of your posts.
+The slider has heightened social share buttons, adding more impact on social engagements
+4. [Slide - Skin](https://primeslider.pro/demo/general-skin-slide/) -  The Slide skin of General Base is the best slider for making an accent hero page focused on your business identity tincture.
+With a minimalistic design and creative shade design, the slider is made perfect for any website
-5. [Isolate - Base](https://primeslider.pro/demo/isolate/) - Feature your product or services – Isolate slider is the perfect choice.
-Add your related media files with heading and call to  action button can increase  you conversion rate.
+5. [Isolate - Base](https://primeslider.pro/demo/isolate/) - The Isolate base slider is committed to highlight details of your product, conjuring a dynamic slider with a product image, a mega heading, interactive buttons, and slider navigations.
+The slider comes witha slide away button too
-6. [Locate - Skin](https://primeslider.pro/demo/isolate-skin-locate/) - Another clean slider with trendy design style.
-With a background box to highlight the media files to focus more.
-7. [Slice - Skin](https://primeslider.pro/demo/isolate-skin-slice/) - Very very unique design with new ideas to feature your service or product or tag line.Three different part background color gives this slider a more dynamic way to design hero section with Prime slider.
-8. [Blog - Base](https://primeslider.pro/demo/blog-page/) - Blog slider is a specially developed slider widget for blogging websites, by Prime Slider plugin.
-The slider acts as a single page blog guide with a stunning graphic and a modern content layout.
-See the demo
-9. [Coral - Skin](https://primeslider.pro/demo/blog-skin-coral/) - Blog Skin Coral has a mind-blowing hypnotic layout design with a serene image content arrangement on your home page.
-The slider looks mystic and charming while it's fully customizable.
-See the demo
+6. [Locate - Skin](https://primeslider.pro/demo/isolate-skin-locate/) - The Locate skin comes with a minimalistic slider design, offering a more compact view of your product along with colorful social share buttons and navigations.
+It takes just you and Locate to design your dream website in not time
+7. [Slice - Skin](https://primeslider.pro/demo/isolate-skin-slice/) - Slice is a heavier version of the Isolate slider, with more graphics, transitions, social share buttons, and a thumb video button at the bottom right.
+Use Slice to highlight your featured products in your brand color on hero pages
+8. [Blog - Base](https://primeslider.pro/demo/blog-page/) - Blog base makes the most profound layout to display your blog posts on any modern WordPress blogging website.
+The slider offers a eye-catchy post interface combined with accent colors to bring the most out of the whole layout
+9. [Coral - Skin](https://primeslider.pro/demo/blog-skin-coral/) - Part of Blog slider, the Coral skin boosts the slider navigations by adding thumb post module along with scroll down button to jump to the designated section in one click.
+Enjoy modern blog interfaces with lavish background images
-10. [Folio - Skin](https://primeslider.pro/demo/blog-skin-folio/) - Blog Skin Folio is a compact hero section layout package with a dynamic background animation (Kenburns animation) with the author bio layout at the bottom.
-This is a auto span slider with a self changing post background.
-See the demo
+10. [Folio - Skin](https://primeslider.pro/demo/blog-skin-folio/) - The Blog skin Folio is an automated blog slider with crystal clear graphics, crisp text animations, and a smooth background transition.
+Made for blogs, the slider comes with a wide bezel with giant social share buttons curved out
-11. [Zinest - Skin](https://primeslider.pro/demo/blog-skin-zinest/) - Blog post slider with post thumbnail, post title and excerpt options with navigation and other basic prime slider – we named it zinest slider.
+11. [Zinest - Skin](https://primeslider.pro/demo/blog-skin-zinest/) - Blog skin Zinest has the most vibrant post interface for publishing WordPress blogs.
+The slider comes with a professional post layout having animated blog info, a thumb post gallery at the bottom and an inline navigation system.
-12. [Flogia](https://primeslider.pro/demo/flogia/) - Flogia slider is a blog-type post slider widget with a thumb gallery at the bottom.
-This slider was designed to present an overwhelming slider graphics on your hero page.
-See the demo
+12. [Flogia](https://primeslider.pro/demo/flogia/) - Flogia is a unique slider for WordPress that combines retina-ready graphics with animated navigation, cool text animations, and a floating thumb gallery to engage the visitors with top-notch content delivery, just what you need
-13. [WooCommerce](https://primeslider.pro/demo/woocommerce/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider WooCommerce widget.
-14. [Woolamp](https://primeslider.pro/demo/woolamp/) - Woolamp is a WooCommerce product slider widget having a blog-type layout.
-Developed by Prime Slider, this widget support all features of WooCommerce including social share.
-See the demo
-15. [Multiscroll](https://primeslider.pro/demo/multiscroll/) - The Multiscroll slider lets you design one page unique split-image slider with animated slider panels.
-It's a full-screen slider with no space for a second header or footer, just use the whole page. see the demo
+13. [WooCommerce](https://primeslider.pro/demo/woocommerce/) - WooCommerce slider for Elementor makes the perfect homepage slider to showcase your business using a direct content focus by showing the whole detail of the products along with the price, an add-to-cart button, and social share
+14. [Woolamp](https://primeslider.pro/demo/woolamp/) - The Woolamp slider was designed to create a direct connection with your users and push them to make decisions faster, securing more ROI and boosting your business.
+The slider offers a minimalistic but appealing content delivery
+15. [Multiscroll](https://primeslider.pro/demo/multiscroll/) - Creative WordPress sliders like Multiscroll can turn your average website into a super dynamic hero page that changes with cursor scrollings and makes the slider occupy the whole canvas for a broad user-interactive layout
+16. [Dragon](https://primeslider.pro/demo/dragon/) - Dragon is a charming WordPress slider plugin for displaying posts, products, services on your landing page with an exquisite interface made to perform beyond your expectations.
+Comes with animations and smart navigation
+17. [Pagepiling](https://primeslider.pro/demo/pagepiling/) - The combination of a minimalistic background graphics and sleek slider scrolling effect, just like a paper flip, makes Pagepilling a one-of-a-kind slider for WordPress websites.
+It's easy, fun, and fast page slider widget.
+18. [Sequester](https://primeslider.pro/demo/sequester/) - Squester is another minimalistic slider for WordPress that was intended to increase your brand value, social engagement, and promote products with customizable animated navigations, mega heading, button social share, and more
+19. [Mount](https://primeslider.pro/demo/mount/) - Want a WordPress slider that can create big impact in your audience?
+Mount Slider of Prime Slider plugin offers a broad animated headline along with smooth background, text, and navigation transistions over an HD background
-16. [Dragon](https://primeslider.pro/demo/dragon/) - Dragon slider is the most notorious slider widget with tempting graphics and appealing content layout.
-The slider gives off a modern and mysterious vide with a stunning background style.
-See the demo
+20. [Storker](https://primeslider.pro/demo/storker/) - Storker is the most attractive slider for blogging website, offering a fast-paced post delivery with thumb post gallery, navigations, button, category, and meta.
+The slider has a smooth transistion effect parralelled with the thumb gallery
-17. [Pagepiling](https://primeslider.pro/demo/pagepiling/) - Pagepiling slider is another one-page section slider with a lightbox & instant social share buttons.
-The slider has a minimalistic layout and is suitable for a single section web page.
-See the demo
-18. [Sequester](https://primeslider.pro/demo/sequester/) - Sequester slider has a modern content layout with navigation stacked on the right-hand position.
-The slider comes with a lot of text animations that makes it look sleek yet minimalistic.
-See the demo
-19. [Mount](https://primeslider.pro/demo/mount/) - Mount slider comes with some uniue features.
-We focused on visitors need.
-Make them comfortable with the more organized content.
-20. [Storker](https://primeslider.pro/demo/storker/) - Storker is a full-width slider widget developed by Prime Slider and team.
-The slider presents smooth transition between slider items with a blog type approach.
-The main layout consist of a post list and active detail of the post in broad view.
-See the demo
-21. [Mercury](https://primeslider.pro/demo/mercury/) - Mercury base slider is a minimalistic slider widget developed by the Prime Slider plugin.
-Display posts using a lot of white background to let users keep their focus on the content.
-See the demo
+21. [Mercury](https://primeslider.pro/demo/mercury/) - Wanting to create the perfect post slider for your blogging website?
+Mercury answers your call with a fresh new outlook to showcase your blog posts with a minimalistic combination of text and image side-by-side and lots of smooth transitions to keep your visitors engaged.
-22. [Fiestar](https://primeslider.pro/demo/fiestar/) - Flestar is a totally unique carousel type slider widget developed by the Prime Slider plugin.
-The slider displays post image in a thumb pin style with minimum detail (title & category by default).
-See the demo
+22. [Fiestar](https://primeslider.pro/demo/fiestar/) - Fiestar is a polymorphed slider widget by the Prime Slider plugin that combines post accordion and slider together to create the perfect harmony as a landing page slider widget to feature your posts, products, and everything you need.
-23. [Vertex](https://primeslider.pro/demo/vertex/) - Vertex base slider is a unique and tricky slider widget that presents your posts resembling a horizontal timeline.
-The whole slider can be customized to perfectly fit as a featured section on your site.
-See the demo
-24. [Rubix](https://primeslider.pro/demo/rubix/) - Rubix makes it a fun experience for your blog visitors by adding a box-puzzle type blog layout on your web page.
-This is a first-ever widget that is completely responsive and looks unique or modern.
-See the demo
-25. [Pacific](https://primeslider.pro/demo/pacific/) - Pacific Slider lets you add a responsive slider widget to your blog.
-It has several cool features.
-Not only does this make the slider look unique but it also makes it more eye-catching and dynamic than other sliders on the market.
-See the demo
+23. [Vertex](https://primeslider.pro/demo/vertex/) - Dive into the memory lane of your top-list blog posts by featuring them with Vertex.
+This is a seamless slider widget that combines visual graphics with cool animation effects to capture the eyes of your visitors in a hurry.
+24. [Rubix](https://primeslider.pro/demo/rubix/) - Rubix is a unique slider widget brought to you by Prime Slider that is designed to deliver content with a modded layout interface to maximize user experience with a fresh new innovative design and animations for WordPress websites
+25. [Pacific](https://primeslider.pro/demo/pacific/) - Pacific is a minimalistic slider widget for WordPress that offers a dramatic post background layout with a category, title, meta, read more button, and seamless navigation systems.
+The interface is similar to accordion's and is best for a quick blog walkthrough.
 26. [Paranoia](https://primeslider.pro/demo/paranoia/) - Up for an eccentric post layout for your blogging website?
 The Paranoia slider widget is a totally unique concept for blogs with a fun and interesting post layout animation to boost your user experience.
 See the demo
 27. [Pieces](https://primeslider.pro/demo/pieces/) - Ready for the futuristic slider for your blog site?
 Grab Pieces slider and bend the rules of graphics and animation into a fun and super amazing slider interface.
-28. [Reveal](https://primeslider.pro/demo/reveal/) - Now make robust and dynamic hero page with morphed slider background using our Prime Slider reveal widget.
-See the demo
-29. [Woocircle](https://primeslider.pro/demo/woocircle/) - Do you want to display products in circles?
+28. [Woocircle](https://primeslider.pro/demo/woocircle/) - Do you want to display products in circles?
 Then Woocircle is the perfect widget to put you products on the price list and let customers enjoy a nice view.
+29. [Elysium](https://primeslider.pro/demo/elysium/) - The Elysium slider widget can be the right choice for your website to showcase your featured products, items, or services with a peek-a-boo slideshow interface and seamless navigation.
+The perfect fit for your WordPress website.

 = Pro Version =